kaarelen/arch_configs/README.md

 # arch_configs
 .config content (partial, cause of security)

-user name "cub" is fixated for this conf, future me, be aware
+user name "cub" is fixed for this conf, future me, be aware